tokenized/docs/concepts-asset-transfers.md

 In this example, the issuer will now send an additional 100 tokens to the receiver from the example above (receiver 1), and 300 tokens to a second receiver (receiver 2).

 Note that the transfer action deals with the number of tokens being sent, but the settlement transaction deals with the final balances of each account.
-First, the issuer builds a transfer request detailing the number of tokens to be sent and the addresses to send them to:
+First, the administration builds a transfer request detailing the number of tokens to be sent and the addresses to send them to:

 ![A two receiver transfer action](https://raw.githubusercontent.com/tokenized/docs/master/images/two-receivers-transfer-example.svg?sanitize=true "A two receiver transfer action") {.frame .centered .padded}